 Our Guide to Moving to France with Small Kids

 For many couples, the idea of moving their kids from country to country once they’ve started school comes easily, but others worry about the upheaval it could bring.
-In reality, there’s absolutely nothing to worry when it comes to putting British kids into the school system in France, but like anything in life, the better prepared you are, the better the outcome is likely to be.
+In reality, there’s absolutely nothing to worry about when it comes to putting British kids into the school system in France, but like anything in life, the better prepared you are, the better the outcome is likely to be.

 The Primary School System

-While there’s no getting away from the fact that parachuting a 6 year old into a foreign country that speaks a different language will have it’s challenges, it’s amazing how quickly kids overcome the language barrier and get up to speed.
-These “Human sponges”, as they’re often referred to by French teachers who watch British kids integrating, will be thinking like French kids and speaking French fluently much quicker than most adults; so watch out!
+While there’s no getting away from the fact that parachuting a 6-year-old into a foreign country that speaks a different language will have its challenges, it’s amazing how quickly kids overcome the language barrier and get up to speed.
+These “Human sponges”, as they’re often referred to by French teachers who watch British kids integrating, will be thinking like French kids and speaking French fluently much quicker than most adults, so watch out!

 Extra Activities for Primary School Kids

 Rugby, basketball, football, tennis, judo, dance and gym are just some of the sports you’re likely to find on offer in even the smallest communities.
-From a parents point of view, this extra curricular activity gives you great exposure to meet other parents and to extend your son or daughter’s circle of friends at the same time as your own.
+From a parent’s point of view, this extracurricular activity gives you great exposure to meet other parents and to extend your son or daughter’s circle of friends at the same time as your own.

 Thinking of Moving with Kids?

-If you’re thinking of moving to France with primary school aged kids, here are some things you might want to do before leaving:
+If you’re thinking of moving to France with primary school-aged kids, here are some things you might want to do before leaving:

 • Find a language teacher who’s accustomed to working with young kids to teach them the very basics.